vasveena/amazon-emr-ttt-workshop/docs/day1/spark/exercise.md

 ```

-If you cannot use AWS CLI for some reason, you will find an EC2 instance called "JumpHost" in the EC2 Web Console.
-In real life scenario, you can run this command from any machine as long as your IAM user or role has IAM access to invoke EMR AddSteps API.
+If you do not want to use AWS CLI in your local desktop, you can submit the below command directly on your Session Manager session created for EMR leader node.
+You will also find an EC2 instance called "JumpHost" in the EC2 Web Console.

 ![Spark - 14](images/spark-14.png)

 You can connect to that instance using Session Manager and submit step to EMR cluster from that session.
+You may find another jump instance starting with the name "emr-on-eks".
+Do not login to that.
 Once connected, enter following commands to login as ec2-user (default OS user for EC2 instances).

 ```
 sudo su ec2-user